peerlibrary/annotator/src/tasks_introduction.coffee.md

  * Here we go!
  * Nameless task #1: 1 - Finished in 7ms.
  *  Task A is done!

+### Two different interfaces ###

+The object returned by the task manager's `create` method has the [Promise interface](http://api.jquery.com/promise/).
+It's intended usage is to observe the state of the task, use it as a dependency for other tasks, and add callbacks.

+The object passed to the code is a (modified) [Deferred Object](http://api.jquery.com/category/deferred-object/).
+It's intended usage is controlling the state of the task (by the code of the task) by calling `resolve()`, `reject()` and `notify()`.

+These two interfaces are similar, but not the same.
+The second one should probably be renamed from task to something else.
+(Controller?)

 ### Two approach to dependencies